sfg-taxonpages/plecoptera/pages/about.md

 _Building community around and gathering knowledge about the world’s stoneflies_

 ## Overview
 The {{app:focal_taxon}} Species File offers a community-curated collection of richly-cited and annotated data on the taxonomy of Earth’s {{app:focal_taxon_common_name}}.
-Plecoptera Species File is powered by [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup.org).
-See [Contribute](#contribute) below for how you can participate.
-This site is built using TaxonPages, [learn more and get help]().
+Plecoptera Species File is powered by [TaxonWorks](https://taxonworks.org) software managed by the [Species File Group](https://speciesfilegroup.org).
+See [Contribute](#contribute-or-get-help) below for how you can participate.
+This site is built using TaxonPages, [learn more and get help](https://github.com/SpeciesFileGroup/taxonpages).

 ## Gaps as Opportunity
 The Earth's biodiversity is vast, the data captured to describe it are minimal in comparison, but still immense.
 All projects of this nature contain gaps, i.e. opportunities for collaboration on future work, grants, and research.
 Known gaps in this project include {an incomplete catalog of type-material (important specimens that are linked to the names given to species}, {species names published after XXXX}, {biological associations}, {distributions from X} and more.
 [Contact us](#contact) if you would like to help us address these, in particular we'd like to prioritize {choose from list above}.

 ## History
-_Our old website is now a read-only resource available at [https://{{app:focal_taxon}}.archive.speciesfile.org](https://{{app:focal_taxon}}.archive.speciesfile.org)._
+_Our old website is now a read-only resource available at [http://{{app:focal_taxon}}.archive.speciesfile.org](http://{{app:focal_taxon}}.archive.speciesfile.org)._

 {How did the Species File Group come to be (shared history)}.
 How did this specific SF group come to be?
 When did we start our efforts?
 What are the historically important catalogs behind these data.}

-As of 2023-08-## all data in the former Species File Websites were frozen and shortly thereafter migrated to TaxonWorks.
+As of August 2023 all data in the former Species File Websites were frozen and shortly thereafter migrated to TaxonWorks.
 As with all migrations of this nature the process is both lossy (e.g. some data could not be mapped with certainty) and improved (e.g. semantics of the new models have more precision and clarity).
 The old website remains an excellent resource for fact-checking this migration.
-If you spot something that needs attention, please see [contribute](about#contribute).
+If you spot something that needs attention, please see [contribute](about#contribute-or-get-help).

 ## Team
-### Contribute
+### Contribute or get help
 _We welcome you to join us in our efforts!
 Projects of this nature require expertise in many different areas, not only on the taxa being treated.
 Collaboration is key.
 Please see below how to best reach our team with your questions, concerns, suggestions, and ideas:_

 * Enquire about joining the researchers building this Species File: [Contact R.E.
 DeWalt directly](mailto:dewalt@illinois.edu).